-We summarize the overall adaptation strategy outlined by prior sections as follows: \begin{enumerate} \item Updating the parametric LM using lightweight Adapater modules. \item Merging the retrieved neighbors from the pretraining and adaptation datastores into a single neighborhood. \item Training a Rescorer with Contrastive Loss, to learn domain-optimal scores for retrieved neighbors. \end{enumerate}
+We summarize the overall adaptation strategy outlined in prior sections as follows: \begin{enumerate} \item Updating the parametric LM using lightweight Adapter modules. \item Merging the retrieved neighbors from the pretraining and adaptation datastores into a single neighborhood. \item Training a Rescorer with Contrastive Loss, to learn domain-optimal scores for retrieved neighbors. \end{enumerate}

 In the following results sections, we confirm the validity of \hyperref[sec:hyp1]{Hypothesis-1} and \hyperref[sec:hyp2]{Hypothesis-2}, as well as the efficacy of our simple neighborhood merging scheme through ablation studies.
 We also investigate the benefit of our collective adaptation strategy on modeling downstream domains.